Public Speaking Tips: How to Craft an Engaging and Memorable Speech

 Use Storytelling to Spark Curiosity

-Anticipation keeps an audience leaning forward.
-Stories are the key to creating suspense and curiosity.
-Every section of your speech should provide a reason for your audience to continue listening.
+Anticipation keeps an audience leaning forward, and storytelling is the key to creating suspense and curiosity.
+Every section should give the audience a reason to keep listening.

 Ask for Audience Action at the Optimal Moment

-If you need your audience to take action, the best time to ask is in the middle of your speech.
-By this point, trust and attention are at their peak.
+If you need the audience to do something, the best time to ask is in the middle of your speech, when trust and attention are at their peak.

 Create Eyes Light Up Moments for Deep Audience Connection